- 197 Tests

 Not raising any question or politely declining implies that the interviewee was either not prepared for the interview or has not researched the background of the company.

 Performing research beforehand can help the interviewee come up with a few questions regarding the vacant position or the company.
 It may be concerned with the future direction of the company or the responsibilities accompanying the job.
 Raising questions that are not typically asked may provide a better opportunity for the candidate to make a good impression on the interviewer.

-is your number 1 online practise aptitude test and assessment provider.
-Our aim is to help you ace your assessment by providing you with practise aptitude tests that mimic the tests used by employers and recruiters.
+is your number 1 online practice aptitude test and assessment provider.
+We aim to help you ace your assessment by providing you with practice aptitude tests that mimic the tests used by employers and recruiters.
 Our test developers have years of experience in the field of occupational psychology and developed the most realistic and accurate practice tests available online.
-Our practise platform uses leading-edge technology and provides you feedback on your scores in form of test history, progress and performance in relation to your norm group.
+Our practice platform uses leading-edge technology and provides you feedback on your scores in form of test history, progress, and performance to your norm group.

-The data science team found that through practise, candidates increased their scoring accuracy and went into their assessments more confident.
+The data science team found that candidates increased their scoring accuracy through practice and went into their assessments more confident.
 Remember, you need to practice to make sure you familiarize yourself with the test formats, work on your accuracy and experience performing under time pressure.